-Ene ergy Efficiency Measures from Section I of the Public Call Maximum Amounts of Non-Repayable Funds
+Energy Efficiency Measures from Section I of the Public Call Maximum Amounts of Non-Repayable Funds

 1) Replacement of external windows and doors

 4) Installation of a gas boiler

 Installation of a heat pump

 6) Air-to-air

 Air-to-water

 7) Replacement or installation of new installations

 Preparation of technical documentation

-10) Architectural and construction project
+Architectural and construction project

-Mechanical project
+10) Mechanical project

-Energy efficiency report
+10) Energy efficiency report

-Technical description and list of works Energy passport
+Technical description and list of works

+Energy passport

-The amounts of non-repayable funds per measure will be entered directly before submitting this LSGU model, based on the average investment values per measure in the previous Public Call and the current market conditions.
+The amounts of non-refundable funds for the measures will be entered immediately before sending this model to the local self-government unit, based on the average investment values per measure from the previous Public Call and the current market conditions.

-The measure of replacement or installation of a new heating system cannot be applied independently but only in conjunction with one of measures 4) or 6) when submitting an application for individual measure(s).
+The measure for replacing or installing a new heating system cannot be applied independently but exclusively with one of the measures 4) or 6), when applying for an individual measure/measures.

-The measure of preparation of technical documentation cannot be applied independently, but only in conjunction with one of measures 1), 4), and 6)
+The measure for preparing technical documentation cannot be applied independently but exclusively with one of the measures 1), 4), and 6), provided it is listed in Appendix 2.

-The amount of non-repayable funds for an individual measure or a measure included in a package is calculated based on the maximum share of non-repayable funds (individual measure/measures 50%, basic package 55%, standard package 60%, and advanced package 65%), but it cannot exceed the maximum amounts of these funds per measures and packages of energy efficiency listed in Table 1 and Table 2.
+The amount of non-refundable funds for an individual measure or for a measure included in a package is calculated based on the maximum share of non-refundable funds (individual measure/measures 50%, basic package 55%, standard package 60%, and advanced package 65%, technical documentation preparation 80%), but cannot exceed the specified maximum amounts of these funds per measures and energy efficiency packages from Table 1 and Table 2.